CorneliusTantius/AntiHate/README.md

 ---

 # Requirements
-* Windows specific GUI
+* Windows specific GUI app.
 * run `inst-req.bat` to prepare the requirements.
-* strongly recomended to use `Python version 3.7`
+* if you already own python makesure to use `Python version 3.7` (higher version may cause errors).
 ---